Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/README.md

 <h5> About the Lab (Objective) : </h5>

 In this laboratory, the students will learn to enforce theoretical concepts of C programming language for finding a solution to a problem.
-Specifically, for the problem of to find greatest of three number.
+Specifically, for the problem to find greatest of three number.

 <h5> About the Experiment : </h5>